Skip to main content

 Program Requirements

-Our English History major requires 40 semester hours to complete the degree.
-Core courses make up 8 semester hours.
-Each student pursuing a major will be required to complete 4 semester hours in literature outside the modern Anglophone tradition, 4 semester hours in American Ethnic or Post-Colonial Literature and 16 semester hours in electives and 8 semester hours dedicated to the senior experience.
+Our English major offers two tracks — in literature or creative writing — and each requires 40 semester hours to complete the degree.
+Core courses make up 8–12 semester hours.
+Each student pursuing a major will be required to complete 4 semester hours in literature outside the modern Anglophone tradition and 4 semester hours in American Ethnic or Post-Colonial Literature.
+Depending on which track they select, students must take another 20–24 semester hours in literature or writing classes, including senior seminar work.

 The minor program in English consists of twenty semester hours selected in consultation with an English Department advisor.